HussainAther/journalism/README.md

 # Journalism tools

-Data journalists and other writers can use these tools in reporting stories.
-They're primarily designed for research at Purdue University, but anyone from any discipline can use them.
+These tools are for data journalists and other writrse and researchers to use in reporting stories.
 The scripts are found in the corresponding language in the `src` directory.
 Data was obtained from Corey Seliger and Megan Sapp Nelson of Purdue University through the Purdue University Research Repository (PURR).
 The raw input data files are found in `data`, and the output files are created and stored in `output`.

 ## How to use these tools